minimapletinytools/tinytools/README.md

   - ordering service interface
   - basic single client authoritative implementation of ordering service interface (for now)
 - scriptable command interface

-# Contribution Guide

-Help wanted!
-I will of course review any PR.
-For large or small ideas, it would be best to drop me an email first at chippermonky at gmail dot com

-Below are a list of tasks that I think would be extra good projects to work on

-- CI scripts for creating binary releases
-- add text selection support to current `TextZipper` implementation and fix bugs
-- refactoring 😑